Deliver “Delight and Passion” to people

 Mitsui Shopping Park LaLaport Numazu "Koniwa House" "Komori La no Mori"

-"Koniwa House" A place where babies, family and friends can spend a relaxing time together.
-In the room, which looks like a picture book, there is a space for changing diapers, a space for breastfeeding, a kitchen and a living room where you can eat milk and baby food, and so on.
-"Komori La no Mori" This is a playground where babies, kids, and families can spend their time freely and freely.
-It is divided into an area where babies and their families can spend a relaxing time, and an area with exciting play equipment for children who are just starting to move around.
-In the center of the spacious space, there is also a base camp corner where parents with children of different ages can see the whole area.
-[Social Issues/Customer Issues/Requests] Parents and children in Numazu City and Shizuoka Prefecture have taken a step forward from the achievements of LaLaport Hiratsuka in order to create a facility where people with children can enjoy not only shopping but also a relaxing day.
-It was a request to make a space for.
-[Solution] We planned and concept design a space where mothers can not only take care of their children, but also share childcare regardless of gender or age.
-In addition to the extraordinary concept design that makes it fun for both adults and children to come here, it is also a place for siblings to stay while families with children of different ages are taking care of babies.
-We also paid attention to safety. <Our project members> [Sales] Hidefumi Ikuta, Hiroshi Mitsui [Planning] Team M: Mari Matsumoto, Aya Nishimoto [Design] Kei Matsuzawa [construction] Yusuke Yamada
+"Koniwa House" is a place where babies, families, and friends can spend relaxing time together.
+The interior, which feels like stepping into a picture book, is a space where you can feel like you've come to a friend's house, with a diaper changing area, a nursing area, and a kitchen/living room where you can feed your baby milk or baby food.
+"Komorira no Mori" is a play area where babies, kids, and families can all spend time as they please with peace of mind.
+It is divided into an area where babies and their families can relax in peace, and an area with exciting play features for children who have started to move around actively.
+In the center of the spacious area, there is also a base camp corner where parents with children of different ages can keep an eye on everything.
+[Social Issues/Customer Issues/Requests] The request was to create a space for parents and children that goes a step further than the success of Lalaport Hiratsuka, so that people with children in Numazu City and Shizuoka Prefecture can not only shop but also enjoy a relaxing day out.
+[Solution] We planned and concept design the space with the intention of creating a place where childcare can be shared regardless of gender or age, not just by mothers caring for their children.
+In addition to creating an extraordinary concept design that makes it fun for both adults and children to come here, we also paid attention to the safety and well-being of siblings while their parents are caring for the baby, especially for families with children of different ages. <Our Project Members> [Sales] Hidefumi Ikuta, Hiroshi Mitsui [Planning] Team M: Mari Matsumoto, Aya Nishimoto [Design] Kei Matsuzawa [construction] Yusuke Yamada

 #public

-G20 Osaka Summit 2019 (PR displays) Energy and Innovation
+G20 Osaka Summit 2019 (Public Relations displays): Energy and Innovation

-G20 Osaka Summit 2019 (PR displays) Energy and Innovation
+G20 Osaka Summit 2019 (Public Relations displays): Energy and Innovation

-A public displays space attached to G20, where 30,000 people and press from around the world visited Osaka.
-A floating cutting-edge technology displays area with a motif of a futuristic miniature garden floating on the sea, a live kitchen where you can eat while walking in the image of a food stall, and a shining white cultural area that expresses hopes from reconstruction to the Olympics.
-We have concept design a new experience style of presentation where you can relax and enjoy today's Japan by seamlessly connecting and fusing three different areas.
-[Social Issues/Customer Issues/Requests] We would like you to express Japan's innovative technology and ideas that will create a new era of prosperity for people and the earth by realizing a virtuous cycle of environmental conservation and growth.
-I received a request.
-[Solution] At the G20 Osaka Summit, in addition to proactive efforts to reduce waste based on the concept of "3R" + "Renewable Sustainable Resources", cutting-edge technology for marine plastic litter displays at the PR displays. and space concept design.
-Japan's technologies and initiatives for plastic resource recycling are divided into stages of "reduce," "replace," "reuse," "recycle," "collect," and "displays."
-It is feared that by 2050, the ocean will contain more plastic waste than fish. <Our project members> [Sales and project management] Yuji Hayamizu, Yasuo Ogawa, Shigeyuki Ishiyama [design, layout] Yutaka Hanaoka, Takayuki Kobayashi [Production and construction] Yutaka Kimura, Yoichi Miura, Yukari Kahashi, Shigenori Ueno, Tabata Yuka and Yuki Higashihara
+The public relations and displays space was set up alongside the G20 summit, which brought 30,000 officials and press from around the world to Osaka.
+It featured a floating, cutting-edge technology displays area inspired by a futuristic miniature world floating on the sea, a live kitchen reminiscent of street food stalls, and a bright white cultural area expressing hope from reconstruction to the Olympics.
+The three different areas were seamlessly connected and merged to concept design a new style of presentation that allowed visitors to relax and enjoy present-day Japan.
+[Social Issues/Client Issues/Requests] The client requested that we express Japan's innovative technologies and ideas that realize a virtuous cycle of environmental conservation and growth, creating a new era that is rich for both people and the planet.
+[Solution] At the G20 Osaka Summit, we actively implemented waste reduction initiatives based on the concept of "3R" + "Renewable Sustainable Resources," and in the public relations displays, we realized cutting-edge technology and spatial concept design related to the marine plastic waste problem.
+The displays was structured to show Japan's technologies and initiatives for plastic resource recycling in stages: "Reduce," "Replace," "Reuse," "Recycle," "Collect," and "displays."
+With concerns that by 2050 the ocean will contain more plastic waste than fish, we created a floor design depicting a beautiful ocean to convey Japan's commitment to protecting this state of the sea. <Our Project Members> [Sales & Project Management] Yuji Hayamizu, Yasuo Ogawa, Shigeyuki Ishiyama [design, layout] Yutaka Hanaoka, Takayuki Kobayashi [Production & construction] Yu Kimura, Yoichi Miura, Yukari Takahashi, Shigeki Ueno, Yuka Tabata, Yuki Higashihara

 #Conventions & Events